 I study art history paying special attention to the intellectual paths others have taken.
 I am fascinated by painters such as Piet Mondrian, whose constant searching moved his work from representational Dutch landscape to the logical abstract linear conclusion we all recognize.
 In his quest, he adopted and discarded ideas until he arrived at his truth.

-I am driven by this potential of an artistic life: to encounter the ideas of art history, consider their new applications, and perhaps produce something unexpected, compelling and full of meaning for the viewer.
+I am driven by this potential of an artistic life: to encounter ideas from many disciplines, consider their new applications in visual form, and perhaps produce something unexpected, compelling and full of meaning for the viewer.